LawrenceMMStewart/LawrenceMMStewart.github.io/_news/announcement_neurips2023.md

 featured : false
 ---

-Our paper *Differentiable clustering with perturbed random forests*  has been accepted to **NeurIPS** 2023. :microscope: :computer:
+Our paper *Differentiable Clustering with Perturbed Spanning Forests*  has been accepted to **NeurIPS** 2023. :microscope: :computer: